What is a registered midwife?

 Do I have to pay for midwifery care?

 No, in British Columbia, the Ministry of Health pays for the services of Registered Midwives.
 If you are covered under the BC Medical Services Plan, all you have to do is show your BC CareCard.
-If you do not have a CareCard, please contact us to learn more.
+At this time Community Midwives Kelowna does not accept private pay clients – you must have MSP coverage, or be in the process of getting coverage, to apply for care.

 When do I make my first appointment?